-Provision is increased for the change in the present value based on a risk adjusted pre-tax discount rate appropriate to the risks inherent in the liability.
+Over time, the provision is increased for the change in the present value based on a risk adjusted pre-tax discount rate appropriate to the risks inherent in the liability.
 The unwinding of the discount is recorded as an accretion charge within finance costs.
 The carrying amount capitalised in generating assets is depreciated over the useful life of the related assets.